-These are dropped in to chargers when not in use Use as necessary: RO and Chevy (Launch) + reserves/backup for RIBS (a radio is fitted to Osprey RIB boat, but hand held should be taken as a backup - before setting out please satisfy yourself that they are working by a radio check)
+These are dropped in to chargers after drying when not in use Use as necessary: RO and Chevy (Launch) + reserves/backup for RIBS - before setting out please satisfy yourself that they are working by a radio check)

 PLEASE REMEMBER TO TURN OFF, RINSE IN FRESH WATER, DRY AND RECHARGE AFTER USE.
 FAILURE TO DO SO COULD JEOPARDISE SOMEONE'S LIFE!